 The water heater bypass kit is designed and built to avoid having antifreeze in the water heater.
-This kit is standard on some models and optional on others.

-- 1. Be sure to turn off the pump. - 2.
+- 1. Turn off the pump. - 2.
 Drain the water heater and the entire water system. - 3.
-Close the valve on the bottom of the by pass kit to prevent liquid from entering the water heater - 4.
+Close the valve on the bottom and top of the by pass kit to prevent liquid from entering the water heater. - 4.
 Place siphon hose into container with anti-freeze. - 5.
-Open the valve on the siphon hose. - 6.
+Open the valve (V-1) on the siphon hose.
+Valve V-2 and V-3 from diagram on page 47 need to be closed.
+Open all faucets. - 6.
 Turn on the pump to supply the fresh water system with antifreeze.
-It will take 2 gallons or more, depending on the size of the coach. - 7.
-Allow lines to be filled and 1 pint to drain the drainage traps.
+It will take 2 gallons or more, depending on the size of the coach. - Allow lines to be filled and, then close faucets.
+Pour some antifreeze into each sink and bathtub drain to winterize the P-Traps. - 8.
+Shut off the pump.
+You may wish to re-open the faucets to remove pressure from the water lines.

-Close the faucets.

-8. Shut off the pump.
-You may wish to re-open the faucets to remove pressure from the lines.